dswoulf/SUNYLA_midwinter_2022/README.md

 *Prerequisites*: Have [pandoc](https://pandoc.org/installing.html) and LaTeX installed on your computer.
 LaTeX can be installed using the tinytex() package in RStudio or by going to <https://www.latex-project.org/get/>.

-1. Specify pdf_document in the header
+1. Specify pdf_document in the header.
-2. Have xml2 package installed in R. For other formats use the jsonlite package for JSON files or the yaml package for YAML files
+2. Have xml2 package installed in R. For other formats use the jsonlite package for JSON files or the yaml package for YAML files.
 3. Create a new Rmarkdown file in RStudio.
 4. Load xml2 library using “library(xml2)”.
 Read in the XML file that’s being converted and access different elements using xml2 functions (https://xml2.r-lib.org/reference/index.html).
 5. Create the document being sure to include the markup.
 Knit, view the document, make changes and iterate until you’re happy.